-- ✓ Achieved: All reports of gorse on boundaries investigated. - Not Achieved: 350 properties were inspected. - ✓ Achieved: A report on inspection outcomes has been completed by 30 June 2019.
+Achieved: All reports of gorse on boundaries investigated.

+Not Achieved: 288 properties were inspected.

+Achieved: A report on inspection outcomes has been completed by 30 June 2019.

-All reports of gorse on boundaries were investigated.
-297 inspections were carried out on 265 properties in conjunction with broom.
-Inspections numbers can fluctuate from year to year due to their size, location and resources needed to communicate with landowners.
+All reports of broom and gorse on boundaries were investigated.
+288 inspections were carried out in conjunction with gorse.
+Inspections numbers can fluctuate from year to year due to property size, location and resources needed to communicate with landowners.
 A change to inspecting only hill and high-country properties in 2018-19 reduced the numbers of inspections as many of these properties are larger and take more time to inspect.
-This included 158 initial inspections, 94 2nd inspections and 45 instances where 3 or more inspections were required to bring about compliance with CRPMP rules.
-179 (60% of total inspections for broom and gorse) inspections recorded more work was required to comply with CRPMP rules at the time of inspection.
+This included 210 initial inspections, 49 second inspections and 29 instances where re-inspections were required to ensure a Notice of Direction under the provisions of the Biosecurity Act 1993 were complied with.
+163 (57% of total inspections for broom and gorse) inspections recorded more work was required to comply with CRPMP rules at the time of inspection.
 Statistics for second and additional inspections often relate to first inspections from previous financial years and can be unrelated to the current financial year.
 While less inspections than planned were achieved a future targeted programme will ensure CRPMP objectives are met.
-The gorse programme is currently being reviewed.
-Thought is being given to a more targeted approach and the possibility of a property grading system to support this
+COVID-19 also impacted on the gorse and broom inspection programme is currently being reviewed.
+Thought is being given to a more targeted approach and the possibility of a property grading system to support this.